Beef and sheep.

 You’ll find immediate jobs, training opportunities and a great career in the red meat processing sector.
 It’s a productive, innovative and progressive environment, offering competitive salaries and strong career pathways.

-From formal training to learning on the job, there are a wide range of options to learn.
+From formal training to learning on the job, there are a wide range of options to learn about beef and sheep farming.
+Some of these are as short as three weeks until you are ‘farm ready’ and can begin work on a farm.